 Arthritis Patient Advisory Board

-I look forward to sharing my experience with the Arthritis Patient Advisory Board, both as a team member as well as the Vice Chair of the ARC Board of Directors.
+I look forward to sharing my experience with the Arthritis Patient Advisory Board, both as a team member as well as the Vice Chair of the Arthritis Research Canada Board of Directors.

 As an interior designer diagnosed with Osteoarthritis in 2003 I know, first hand, the challenges that we all face.
 I also know that I can lend unique insights and creative solutions that will improve the way arthritis sufferers live, work and play.